 How do credit cards work?

-Credit cards for college students are a popular topic.
-Credit cards are evil aren’t they?
-Well that’s a topic I plan on covering very soon and quite honestly it’s up to you to decide.
+Credit cards for college students are a popular topic because so many 20-somethings owe money to their plastic.
 I wanted to look at how credit cards work and how you can use them to your advantage.

 This ties into…

 2. Make sure you have the money available to pay the credit card bill.

 I often use my credit card for convenience and because of my credit card rewards program.
 As soon as I get home I log on to my online banking account and I transfer the money from my everyday account to my credit card.

 3. Never EVER go to the mall with your credit card.

 I read about personal finance every single day of my life and guess what?
 If I’m at the mall and I see something I really like I still get impulsed to swipe that plastic.